JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2024-01-10-overwatch-2-using-kafka-topics-to-retrieve-player-details.md

 1. **Identify a source of game performance metrics:** A big shout toValentin "TeKrop" PORCHET for creating the [OverFast API](https://overfast-api.tekrop.fr/) which scrapes data from official Blizzard pages to obtain the data suitable to power my experiment.
 2. F﻿ind a suitable tech stack that will enable me to run a Kafka cluster to stream data from the API call to my reporting solution
 3. Assess a reporting solution that can ingest from the Kafka topic and display the necessary visualisations
-4. H﻿ost this dahsboard somewhere and allow users to input any player name to retrieve their performance
+4. H﻿ost this dashboard somewhere and allow users to input any player name to retrieve their performance

-S﻿ound pretty straightforward right?
+S﻿ounds pretty straightforward right?

 I﻿ was a sweet summer child before I started this project - soon I found myself hopping between software faster than a kangaroo on coals.
 Until I had this.